-This post contains affiliate links for LoveCrafts.
+This post contains affiliate links for LoveCrafts and WeCrochet.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!

 Hi!
 My name is Abby, AKA A Stitch Shy of Normal.
 Check me out on Instagram to see my obsession with all things crochet!

 When I was approached about doing pattern reviews for this blog, I knew I wanted my first one to be something special.
 I wanted to do a pattern that I had admired for a long time but needed a reason to try.
 So I went to my Ravelry favorites list and immediately saw this Daydream Shawl pattern from Toni of TL Yarn Crafts.
 I’m not usually a shawl person (making or wearing them), but I love to challenge myself now and then, so I had bookmarked it a while ago.
 I decided this was the perfect excuse!

 I excitedly went to the page to see what materials I needed, and momentarily got scared.
 It was a Tunisian pattern.
 Could I handle that?
 I had never actually finished a Tunisian project before, although I’ve started two scarves before that are now in my “someday I’ll get back to these” pile.
 But then I realized that this was a great challenge for myself!
 My first time doing a review like this, using a pattern by a designer I love and admire, and tackling my first full Tunisian project start to finish.

 - About 2 and a quarter skeins of Malabrigo Rios in the colorway “Whales Road”, which is about 480 yards.